China wishes to work with new govt in Pakistan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Chinese Foreign Minister Wang Yi on Sunday said the Chinese leadership wishes to work with the new government in Pakistan for further enhancing the strategic partnership between the two countries.
+ISLAMABAD: Chinese Foreign Minister Wang Yi Sunday said Chinese leadership wishes to work with the new government in Pakistan for further enhancing the strategic partnership between the two countries.

-He said this in a meeting with Prime Minister Imran Khan along with his delegation here at the Prime Minister’s Office.
-The visiting Chinese minister expressed the hope that the ties between the two countries would further grow in the years to come.
+He said this in a meeting with Prime Minister Imran Khan along with his delegation here at the Prime Minister Office.
+The visiting Chinese minister expressed hope that the ties between the two countries would further grow in the years to come.

 Wang Yi underscored the significance of CPEC for the mutual benefit of the people of both countries.
 He also conveyed the invitation of Premier Li Keqiang for an official visit to the prime minister.